-This website is reader supported and we may earn a small commission from links on this page.
+This website is reader supported and not affiliated with Amtrak.
+We may earn a small commission from links on this page.

 Things to Know